spectivePer/Splits/Planning Docs/Final Documentation.md

   Firebase setup for texting;
   Texting - split creator and split participants summary

 Paul:
-   Login;
-   create user;
-   sign out;
+   App UX and flow;
+   UI for all viewcontrollers;
+   Login flow and functionality;
+   Create User in Database (Firebase);
-   display history of splits created;
+   Display History of splits created;
-   finalized UI - home, participants, even, and uneven
+   Assign participants to item UI + functionality;

 ### Instructions
 In order to see the texting feature, you must create a Twilio account (there's a free trial) and add the phone number of the person you want to text.
 Receipt scan works best with Trader Joe's receipts.